 The "suspension of disbelief" necessary for this show is that zombies could exist.
 Once you accept that, everything else is America 2010.
 Given this, why do the characters never refer to the zombies as zombies?
 "Walkers," "geeks," "the walking dead."

 Observation 1: no one can conceive, that is, perceive, their own death.
-Allow me to vamp: the ability to do so is an indicator of substantial pathology, especially terminal ones.
+Allow me to vamp: the ability to do so is an indicator of substantial pathology, especially a terminal one.
 There's no problem conceiving of everyone else's death, but any attempt to see your own fails because it requires you-- a first person singular perspective ("I am seeing what it is like.")
 An interesting experiment is to try to conceive it in second person, e.g. looking not at your wife mourning, but as your wife, through her eyes.
 Does that make your death seem more sad, or less?
 Time to rewrite the will.

 Observation 2: All mourning is ambivalence.
 Ambi-valent, two conflicting powers: the cherishing and remembering and sadness part; and the guilt that perhaps maybe you wanted this person dead.

 Wanted him dead?
 You're never too far from age 2, when your rage is magically powerful.
 At some point in your life, you thought it, and the unconscious never forgets even the briefest of hates.
-Sometimes the guilt over the hate has a convenient narrative: caring for a cancer-ridden, demented parent who exhausted your physical and emotional resources, and then finally(!) dies.
+Sometimes the guilt over your hate has a convenient narrative: caring for a cancer-ridden, demented parent who exhausted your physical and emotional resources, and then finally(!) dies.
 That's going to generate a phew feelings, and they're going to cost you.
 All accounts must be settled at checkout.

 It didn't always used to be this way.

 Back in 1968, the first best zombie movie was made.
 How do you make a 60s zombie?
 You reanimate the dead.
 How they died doesn't matter, because the interesting part is that something had the power to reanimate them.
+Life after death?

 The zombie becomes the externalization of the ambivalence of mourning.